 Trying to find a unique gift for your dad that shows how much he means to you doesn’t have to be complicated.
 The only thing he wants is something from the heart.

-- Magnetic Wristband - If your dad is always working on a home project, this magnetic wristband is a great tool for him.
+- Magnetic Wristband - If your dad is always working on a home project, magnetic wristband is a great tool for him.
 It makes sure the screws or nails he needs are close at hand.

 Dad-to-Be Father’s Day Gifts